 Releasing on GitHub¶

-Now that we’ve successfully created our workflow in Galaxy and tested it the workflow is ready to share with others.
-Making a release on GitHub will tag your GitHub repository with a version tag so you can always get back to this particular release.
+Now that we’ve successfully created our workflow in Galaxy and uploaded it to GitHub, the workflow is ready to share with others.
+Making a release on GitHub will tag your GitHub repository with a version tag so you can always get back to this particular version of the workflow.
 Follow the steps outlined here to create a release.

-Now that you have a git repository that includes a Galaxy workflow, and you have tested it and are satisfied that it works the next step is to register it on Dockstore.
+Now that you have a git repository that includes a Galaxy workflow, the next step is to register it on Dockstore.